paula-gomezlucas/icasa-aqi-analysis/README.md

 ## System Architecture

-The application followed a simple client–server architecture:
+The application follows a simple client–server architecture:

 ### Backend
 - Implemented using **FastAPI**